runekaagaard/snowscript/README.rst

     new Bicycle(new Rider));

 Properties and methods on instantiated classes is accessed with the "." operator.
-Using "." after a ClassName accesses static members.
+Using "::" accesses static members.

 snowscript::